 Keep it loose

 There’s nothing worse than clothes sticking to your body on a hot Summer’s Day so to avoid this, stick to loose-fitting items such as cotton maxi dresses and wide-legged linen trousers.
 It’s surprising but a long maxi dress will actually keep you cooler than a mini skirt and top.
 Freely flowing clothes are so much more comfortable when the temperature rises.
 Avoid corset tops, tight pencil skirts and body con dresses in the heat.
-However if you like your outfits to have extra definition, then consider an elasticated belt or skirt waistline that will cinch in a loose camisole top.
+However if you like your outfits to have extra definition, then consider an elasticated skirt waistline that will cinch in a loose camisole top.

 Natural fabrics are your friend

 Cotton, linen and silk are all breathable fabrics that will help keep you cool in dry heat or humidity.
 Cotton has some interesting variants like seersucker and chambray for a stylish look.
 In terms of man made fabrics, synthetic blends work well in humid climates whereas rayon is ideal in dry conditions as it’s so lightweight.

 If you live in a country where mosquitoes are rife or if you’re travelling to a destination that is prone to bugs, it’s a good idea to opt for long-sleeved shirts and maxi dresses or trousers in the evening when they are most prevalent.
 You might also consider investing in mosquito-repellent clothing such as the Nosilife range, for extra piece of mind.
 An insect repellent spray that can be used on clothing is an absolute must!

 Protect yourself from the sun